- This event has passed.

-As this year’s chapbook reader selection, High-Land, Sub-Tropic is published as a limited-edition, letterpress-printed, and hand-bound chapbook created by artist Ed Rayher of Swamp Press.
-Limited-edition, letterpress-printed, and hand-bound chapbooks of the work of Guest Curator Juan Felipe Herrera—designed and printed by artist Amber McMillan—are published by the Center.
-Poems selected from the manuscripts by David Denny and Basma Kavanagh are printed as letterpress broadsides by Center artists.
+As this year’s chapbook reader selection, What is Left of Wings, I Ask is published as a limited-edition, letterpress-printed, and hand-bound chapbook created by artist Ed Rayher of Swamp Press.
+Limited-edition, letterpress-printed, and hand-bound chapbooks of the work of Guest Curator Natasha Trethaway—designed and printed by artist Elizabeth Sheehan—are published by the Center.
+Poems selected from the manuscripts by Jason Baker and Elly Bookman are printed as letterpress broadsides by Center interns.

 *Additional signed chapbooks and broadsides will be available for purchase at the reading.

 The Center invites emerging writers to apply to the 2019 Chapbook Program.
 Applications must be submitted online by December 15th at midnight.